scikit-learn-contrib/metric-learn/doc/supervised.rst

 Local Fisher Discriminant Analysis (:py:class:`LFDA <metric_learn.LFDA>`)

-`LFDA` is a linear supervised dimensionality reduction method.
+`LFDA` is a linear supervised dimensionality reduction method witch effectively combines the ideas of `Linear Discriminant Analysis <https://en.wikipedia.org/wiki/Linear_discriminant_analysis>` and Locality-Preserving Projection .
 It is particularly useful when dealing with multi-modality, where one ore more classes consist of separate clusters in input space.
 The core optimization problem of LFDA is solved as a generalized eigenvalue problem.